BIPOC Students

 SAIGE is a non-profit organization representing American Indian and Alaska Native government employees, offering an annual training program focused on professional development, leadership, and Federal Indian Trust Responsibility, including specialized sessions for Veterans and Youth.

-This resource highlights the significant contribution of Native American-owned businesses to the U.S. economy and how Indian Affairs can help tribes and tribal members with funding and legal support to encourage investment and economic empowerment.
+This Department of the Interior, Indian Affairs resource highlights the significant contribution of Native American-owned businesses to the U.S. economy and how Indian Affairs can help tribes and tribal members with funding and legal support to encourage investment and economic empowerment.

-The NCAI offers various job opportunities, fellowships, and internships to individuals interested in gaining professional experience in American Indian and Alaska Native tribal policy and governance.
+The National Congress of American Indians (NCAI) offers various job opportunities, fellowships, and internships to individuals interested in gaining professional experience in American Indian and Alaska Native tribal policy and governance.

 The American Civil Liberties Union (ACLU) provides legal advocacy and defends the individual rights and liberties guaranteed by the Constitution and laws of the United States.